Mukundks2004/BetweenBooks/_posts/2025-09-20-proving-natural-addition-commutes-from-first-principles.md

   rfl                                                                                       -- by 6.
 ```

 Our first theorems have no substance- we are just giving definitionally equal terms a name for easy future reference.
 Theorems are semantically identical to functions, the main difference being the return type of a theorem must be some kind of proposition- which `a = b` is and `TwoPlusTwoEqualsFour` (from the last article) isn't. `add_zero` is otherwise a function that accepts a parameter `a` of type `MyNat` and returns a value of type `myAdd a .zero = a`.
+Look at how the proposition is formulated- we are calling a function `myAdd` on an unknown input `a` whose type is `MyNat`- this becomes the `lhs` of the return type of the theorem.
+Additionally, the term `a` will never exist, all we want is the type of `a`.
+This can be thought of logically as a hypothetical, or an 'if-then'.
+'If' `a` is provided 'then' the following proposition must hold.
+This is the motivation behind the arrow syntax in functional programming, to be consistent with logical implication.

 Remember the only tool we have so far for constructing proofs of equality is `Refl`, known as `rfl` in lean (`refl` with a lowercase 'r' also exists but has a different meaning).
-Remember that `rfl` takes a term `x` and constructs a term of the type `x = x`.
+Remember that `rfl` takes a term `x` implicitly and constructs a term of the type `x = x`.
 We didn't provide this term- it is implicit and the lean4 elaborator (part of the compiler) simply guessed that it should use `a` as `x`.
 Lean remembers the definition for `myAdd` which says that `myAdd a MyNat.zero` is definitionally equal to `a`.
 So it is able to use that rule to reduce the required type from `myAdd a .zero = a` to `a = a` and then construct it from the parameter `a`, by invoking `rfl`.
 This process of changing the required type is known as manipulating the 'goal' and is a central part of proofs.
 We can manipulate goals in all kinds of complex ways such as splitting them up into cases, proving things via contradiction, etc. Techniques for doing so are called 'tactics'- we just used the `refl` tactic.
 For the theorem `add_succ` lean does something similar, this time using the `myAdd` definition for `a, MyNat.succ b`.
 Every time we invoke `rfl` we are using the 6th axiom- we are assuming `a = a` in order to show it is inhabited.

+Before we can prove commutativity (we will refer to this theorem from now on as `add_comm`) we need to prove some supporting theorems.
+Unfortunately I can't just explain why we need these particular theorems.
+Halmos' text quite literally gave instruction to prove exactly these specific supporting theorems and use them in the commutativity proof, which (as mentioned) I found unsatisfying.
+With the convenience of a vigilant type checker, I was able to explore freely trying to prove `add_comm`, warned whenever I skipped a step or assumed something incorrectly.
+It felt good to arrive at a conclusion on my own: I ended up figuring out it was easiest to use exactly the theorems that Halmos laid out.
+Let's prove them.

+## Mathematical Induction

 ```haskell
 theorem zero_add (a : MyNat) : myAdd .zero a = a := by                                      -- the 'by' keyword precedes 'induction' to enter induction